RoxvilleRooster/easy-chair/expectations.md

 # Savage Worlds rules

-We'll be using Savage Worlds Deluxe Explorer's Edition (SWDEE) at least until Savage Worlds Adventure Edition (SWADE) is availablle.
+We'll be using Savage Worlds Deluxe Explorer's Edition (SWDEE) at least until Savage Worlds Adventure Edition (SWADE) is available.

 * Where possible, we want to follow the "Fast, Furious, and Fun" model
 * Before we begin a campaign, we determine the setting rules.
 Let's keep houseruling to a bare minimum